mcneel/developer.rhino3d.com/content/en/guides/compute/development/index.md

 ## Test an endpoint

-Browse to the version endpoint to check that everything is working fine!
-Note that the port is different according with the Rhino.Compute version you are running.
+Browse to the [version](http://localhost:6500/version) endpoint to check that everything is working fine!

-- Rhino.Compute branch 7.x. [http://localhost:8081/version](http://localhost:8081/version).
-- Rhino.Compute branch 8.x. [http://localhost:5000/version](http://localhost:5000/version).